Santa Susana Field Lab’s

 Wildlife

-The Wallis Annenberg Wildlife Crossing is a massive victory for the wildlife of greater Los Angeles but leads directly to the Santa Susana Field Lab.
+The Wallis Annenberg Wildlife Crossing is a historic victory for the wildlife of greater Los Angeles—but it leads directly to the Santa Susana Field Lab.

-Our wildlife can’t afford that kind of loss.
-It’s time for Boeing to do the right thing and completely clean up the Santa Susana Field Lab.
+Our wildlife cannot recover from that kind of exposure.
+And we cannot call this conservation if we leave poison in their path.
+It’s time for Boeing to do the right thing: fully clean up the Santa Susana Field Lab.

 Sensitive, Threatened, and Endangered Species at the SSFL